pacifics/PassDao/README.md

 - Vote (for shareholders)

-- Execute decision and order a work from a contractor (after and according to the votes of a board meeting)
+- Execute decision and order a work from a contractor (after and according to the votes of a committee)

 =